russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I need to study more on vue custom directives and totally apply it.
 Btw, someone answer my question in  stackoverflow after a month and he answer it right cause I already figure it out that my problem is I used Vue 3 and not Vue 2 in the error in my question.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 56: August 20, 2020 Thursday

+**Today's Progress**:   I fix the design and want to add some great functionality to the page.
+I learned about keyboard event handling.

+**Thoughts**:    I spent four hours and really enjoy coding today but I had different things to do and I want to adjust my schedule.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)